CoolPeppersTeam/Stress-management-app/docs/roles.md

 - Integrated API calls into the app
 - Added loading indicators, notifications, and styling improvements
 - Tested functionality on Android
+- Integrated the WebSocket client for live updates

 ---

-## 💻 [Ksenia](https://github.com/kssloveyou) - k.babanina@innopolis.university
+## [Ksenia](https://github.com/kssloveyou) - k.babanina@innopolis.university

 **Frontend Development**
 - Developed login and session history screens
 - Integrated authentication and session APIs
 - Created the statistics screen with dynamic messages
 - Added deletion confirmation dialogs
-- Conducted cross-platform testing (iOS and web)
+- Integrated the WebSocket client for live updates
+- Prepared the presentation for project defense

 ---

-## 📱 [Katarina](https://github.com/katharina-gross) - k.gross@innopolis.university
+## [Katarina](https://github.com/katharina-gross) - k.gross@innopolis.university

 **Frontend Development**
-- Built the home screen and navigation flow
+- Built the home screen
 - Created the SplashScreen for token validation
-- Integrated the WebSocket client for live updates
-- Implemented offline caching
 - Enhanced the statistics screen with a stress level graph
-- Conducted additional testing and UI polishing

 ---